Bealby/lisa-fairfield/README.md

 **Mobile:** It was important to collapse the navigation bar on mobile devices but at the same time keep the bold, distint heading.
-A series of block features were used to remove a block divider and keep main header but in a smaller format using Bootstrap code `d-none d-sm-block` and `d-block d-sm-none` respectively.
+A series of block features were used to remove a block divider and keep the main header but in a smaller format using Bootstrap code `d-none d-sm-block` and `d-block d-sm-none` respectively.
-  To reduce the size of the forms in the Contact page a media query was used `@(min-width:992px)`.
+  To reduce the size of the form field left and right margins in the Contact page, a media query was used `@(min-width:992px)`.
 This allowed for a beter UX in smaller devices.

-  Font Awesome icons were also removed on mobile devices to reduce whote space and allow for Telephone and Email links to fit cleaner on screen.
+  Font Awesome icons were also removed on mobile devices to increase white space and allow for Telephone and Email links to fit cleaner on screen.
 An `d-none d-sm-block` was used for this feature.